geb/geb/doc/manual/src/chapters/070-integrations.md

 Grails support is provided by the `grails-geb` plugin, and provides support for both Spock and JUnit (3 and 4) tests.
 Working with Spock requires installing the spock plugin separately.

+> See the JUnit and Spock sections above for more info on how to write Geb tests with these tools

 ### Writing Tests

 Geb tests go into the `test/functional` directory.
 The tests are configured to have a base url of the root of the Grails application under test.
 This can be overridden by either overriding the `getBaseUrl()` method in your test/spec on a per test basis, or globally by specifying the `baseUrl` command line option…